Blaser993/counter/README.md

 value with the corresponding Pokèmons ( Plusle and Minum ).
 You can reset the counter by clicking on the Pokeball.

-You can also increase the value (1 pr 10 or 100 or 1000) of your "click" by clicking on the red button below, changing the tier of Pokeball also.
+You can also increase the value (1 or 10 or 100 or 1000) of your "click" by clicking on the red button below, changing the tier of Pokeball also.

 The value of the counter cannot be below 0 or above 999999999.